 From the push-out property, there exists a morphism $a_2:\mho M_1 \to C$ such that

-Then, from equations \ref{eq:fac4} and \ref{eq:fac5}, we have $(\varphi_1~\varphi_1+a_2) \circ =\alpha$.
+Then, from equations (\ref{eq:fac4}) and (\ref{eq:fac5}), we have $(\varphi_1~~\varphi_1+a_2) \circ =\alpha$.

 Unfortunately again, this morphism is not the good candidate.
 Now, the upper triangle commutes, but we have lost the commutativity of the lower one.
-We have to modify it one last time.
+We have to modify it one more time.